Unique User Journeys

 While not everything in a building’s entrance should be touched, texture and interesting materials are a fantastic way to encourage tactility and stir a sense of intrigue with the audience.
-The more inquisitive people feel without feeling confused, the more likely they are to remember what they’ve seen, felt or engaged with.
+The more inquisitive people feel without feeling confused, the more likely they are to remember what they’ve seen, felt, or engaged with.

-‘Wake’ celebrates the rich history of Canary Wharf and London’s Docklands through hundreds of miniature sculptural boats suspended in air, representing the hustle and bustle from thousands of long journeys by sea.
+‘Wake’ celebrates the rich history of Canary Wharf and London’s Docklands through hundreds of miniature sculptural boats suspended in the air, representing the hustle and bustle from thousands of long journeys by sea.
 As guests enter the building, they are greeted by the twinkling and glistening of reflected light from the boats that mimics the effect of the ocean’s surface.

 ‘Fleeting’ by Irish textile artist Debbie Smyth references the publishing history and iconic architecture that surrounds Fleet Street.
 The concept captures the perspective and depth of the vast array of buildings as well as the energy and vitality of what was known as London’s ‘Newspaper Street’.
-Her work beautifully blurs the boundaries between fine art drawings, textile art, 3D work, illustration and embroidery, literally lifting the drawn line off the page in a series of ‘pin and thread’ drawings.
+Her work beautifully blurs the boundaries between fine art drawings, textile art, 3D work, illustration, and embroidery, literally lifting the drawn line off the page in a series of ‘pin and thread’ drawings.

-The playfulness of the light effect produced by Wake captivates the viewer as they try to decipher the nostalgia they feel by the simulation of water, the highly reflective and aesthetically pleasing flurry of colour adding to the sense of awe as you enter the building.
+The playfulness of the light effect produced by Wake captivates the viewer as they try to decipher the nostalgia they feel by the simulation of water, the highly reflective and aesthetically pleasing flurry of color adding to the sense of awe as you enter the building.
 The combination of 2D and 3D in her work invites the visitor to study it closer, to gain a deeper understanding of the complexities of its unique design.

-Sometimes, subtlety won’t do and it’s a case of go big or go home.
+Sometimes, subtlety won’t do and it’s a case of going big or go home.
 With a few of our more dramatic installations, we’ve had the opportunity to take a concept to the next level by creating an impressive display that will always leave the visitor wanting more.

-Suspended forty meters above the ground, ‘Timeless’ is a giant timepiece that provides order amongst what at first appears as a visual chaos, linking the past to the present.
-The Roman-inspired typeface designed specifically for the installation is illuminated in a varied palette of colours, connecting the letters and spelling out the time every hour throughout the day.
+Suspended forty meters above the ground, ‘Timeless’ is a giant timepiece that provides order amongst what at first appears as visual chaos, linking the past to the present.
+The Roman-inspired typeface designed specifically for the installation is illuminated in a varied palette of colors, connecting the letters and spelling out the time every hour throughout the day.